-As of December 31, 2017, we provided home health and hospice services through 46 agencies.
+As of June 30, 2019, we provided home health and hospice services through 62 agencies.
 Our home health services generally consist of providing some combination of clinical care services including nursing, speech, occupational and physical therapy, medical social work and home health aide services.
 Home health is often a cost-effective solution for patients and can also increase their quality of life by allowing them to receive quality clinical services in the comfort and convenience of a familiar setting.
-Approximately two-thirds of our home health agencies are rated 4- or 5-stars by CMS.
+Using CMS's star rating criteria, our home health agencies achieved an average of 4 out of 5 stars across all agencies compared to the industry average of 3.5.
 Our hospice services focus on the physical, spiritual and psychosocial needs of terminally ill individuals and their families and consist primarily of palliative care, education and counseling.
-During the fiscal year ended December 31, 2017, we generated approximately 69% of our home health and hospice revenue from Medicare.
+During the six months ended June 30, 2019, we generated 67.9% of our home health and hospice revenue from Medicare.